mieweb/docs/content/functions/health-surveillance/due-list.md

 ![](../due-list.assets/39bb4d2750a2633317c5ee7e65db538e.png)

 A Due List is a list of pending orders with due dates for a chart.
-These can be managed in dynamic encounters, but also from the Due List chart tab.
+These can be managed in encounters, but also from the Due List chart tab.
 The list serves as a reminder for what is due or what is coming due or what is past due when working in the chart.
 The Due List is separated into 3 different sections that are sortable, filterable lists in grid format.
 For more details on how to work the DataVis grid (Data Tool), please refer to the [DataVis Grids-Data Tool](../reports/using-datavis-grids-data-tools.md) documentation.

 ![](../due-list.assets/8e99b87a4b386a6206418b5ebaad6ced.png)